christopheryoung/chrisyoung/site/prose/blog/posts/2006-10-16_what_do_you_want_me_to_prove_next.markdown

 <em>Author:</em> OneFatEnglishman
 <br/><em>Date:</em> 2006-10-17

 Herodotus blogging should certainly be the wave of the future, and if I could persuade somebody else to pay my mortgage and buy all my food, I'd be inclined to do it myself.
 But I wonder if I'm suffering from delusions: I was convinced H. had something to say about Persian noses somewhere, and I simply couldn't find it.
-Any idea where it is, or am I imagining it.
+Any idea where it is, or am I imagining it?

 This is a wonderful passage by the way, which I'd completely forgotten.
 Whose translation?
 Your own?
 <br/>